TinkeringGuild/LogQuest/README.md

 An Effect is a something that happens in response to a Trigger's patterns matching a new line in a log file.

-With GINA, you configure a Trigger with a single plain-text or Regular Expression pattern, then choose from a few options available to do something in when that pattern matches a new line in a log file.
+With GINA, you configure a Trigger with a single plain-text or Regular Expression pattern, then choose from a few options available to do something when that pattern matches a new line in a log file.
 In LogQuest, a Trigger can have multiple patterns; if *any* of them match, the Trigger will fire.
 Patterns can be a GINA-style Regular Expression, a verbatim whole-line text match, or a partial-line match.

 LogQuest offers a much more open-ended customization of what happens in response to a Trigger matching a line.
 Effects can run in a particular order, concurrently or serially, can respond to future lines matching after the Trigger, can pause a certain duration or until another line matches a new pattern, start multiple Timers that can each have their own states and effects, and much more.